Home Insurance Rates in 2026: What to Expect and How to Save

 Will home insurance rates go down in 2026?

-Broadly speaking, no — national average rates are projected to continue rising in 2026, though the pace of increases (approximately 4%) is slower than the 12% seen in 2025.
-While the AM Best market outlook upgrade to "stable" signals healthier insurer financials, the underlying cost drivers — severe weather, inflation, and rebuilding expenses — have not meaningfully reversed.
-A small number of lower-risk states may see flat or slightly declining rates, but most homeowners should plan for higher premiums.
+Broadly speaking, no. Cotality projects national average rates will rise around 8% in 2026, though the pace of increases has slowed from the double-digit jumps seen in 2023 and 2024.
+While AM Best's market outlook upgrade to "stable" signals healthier insurer financials, the underlying cost drivers like severe weather, inflation, and rebuilding expenses have not meaningfully reversed.
+A small number of lower-risk states (and Florida, thanks to tort reform) may see flat or slightly declining rates, but most homeowners should plan for higher premiums.

 What is the average home insurance cost in 2026?